WHAT MAKES OUR PRODUCTS SPECIAL

 DOWN & FEATHER

-- Please don’t wash your Down and Feather filled products as this could cause leaking of the fill.
+- Please don’t wash your Down and Feather filled products

 - Best to air outside on a nice summer day to refresh down and feathers.